Uniswap/docs/docs/contracts/uniswapx/guides/arbitrumfiller.md

 ---
 id: arbitrumfiller
 title: Arbitrum Pilot
-sidebar_position: 1
+sidebar_position: 4
 ---

 # Arbitrum Pilot Overview
 Starting June 19 2024, the Uniswap team will be piloting running a portion of trades on Arbitrum through UniswapX.
 Unlike UniswapX on mainnet, these orders will have **no RFQ portion and thus no exclusivity** during the pilot.

-Filling on Arbitrum, however, follows the same two steps as filling on Mainnet: 1) Retrieving signed orders and 2) Filling orders.
+Filling on Arbitrum, however, follows the same two steps as filling on Mainnet:
+1. Retrieving signed orders
+2. Filling orders

 ## Retrieving Signed Orders
 All signed Dutch Orders on Arbitrum, created through the Uniswap UI will be available via the UniswapX Orders Endpoint.
 We have [swagger documentation](https://api.uniswap.org/v2/uniswapx/docs) but see below for a quick example curl.